 Dogs like veggies pre-digested

-If Martha Stewart or The Naked Chef are your kind of people.
-Hang on right here.
+If Martha Stewart or The Naked Chef are your kind of people, read on.
 I have something very important to tell you about making veggies.
 It is simple, however, you have to know what you are doing..

 Tips for preparing veggies